bnguyen1994/LoFiPassGen/README.md

 # LoFiPassGen
 Simple Android app that consistently generates a password using a master password and a name of a service or human memorable name to generate the password.
 No infomation is stored in the application at all.
-Created for CS453 Mobile Security and Privacy class at the University of Nevada, Reno.
+Created for the CS453 Mobile Security and Privacy class at the University of Nevada, Reno.

 ## Features